Use the default Compose Bridge transformation

 Kubernetes resource kustomization.yaml created

-These files are then stored within your project in the /out folder.
+All generated files are stored in the /out directory in your project.

 To see all available flags, run: